-Gordon Atkinson is the author of RealLivePreacher.com (Eerdmans), a collection of essays from his blog of the same name.
+Gordon Atkinson writes and lives in San Antonio.
+He is the author of RealLivePreacher.com (Eerdmans), a collection of essays from his blog of the same name.
+His novel Foy: On the Road to Lost is available from Material Media.

 It’s always wonderful when a new family joins our church.
 It’s easy for the congregation to feel that it’s fulfilling its calling, and easy for me to think that I’m being a good pastor.
 Of course, people also leave churches.
 I confess that over the years there have been a few people whose departure was a relief to me, but for the most part it is very sad when someone leaves our church, particularly since we are a small congregation, and every person’s absence is noted and deeply felt.